schreibfaul1/ESP32-MiniWebRadio/README.md

 If the DAC PT8211 is used, the *I2S_COMM_FMT* must be changed in common.h.
 This DAC requires Japanese LSBJ (Least Significant Bit Justified) format

 ### IR Receíver
 Various 38KHz IR receivers can be used.
 While the TSOP4838 can be used without any problems, the VS1838B is very sensitive to high frequency fields despite its metal shielding.
-The VS1838B should not be installed near the WiFi antenna.<br>
+The VS1838B should not be installed near the WiFi antenna.
+The HS0038A2D is also suitable.
+HS0038 - HS0038A2 can be used with Vcc 5V.<br>
 ![IR Receiver](docs/IR_Receiver.jpg)<br>

 ### IR Remote Control